apurvgarg04/AirBnB/README.md

 # AirBnB
-Statistical Analysis of AirBnB data along with Shiny Dashboard
+Statistical Analysis of AirBnB data along with Shiny Dashboard.
+Dashboard can be accessed @ https://apurvg2.shinyapps.io/airbnb/